 But what’s holding us back in the west?
 Fear.
 The risks are seen as bigger than the opportunities, the barriers bigger than the potential rewards.
 There are worries about rocking the boat, about the unknown – such as a lack of understanding of data flows and data security amongst HCPs.
 And more than anything, worries about delivering incremental stakeholder value, which a technology that cheaply delivers better healthcare to the masses might not achieve.

 Fear creates inertia, prevents change, stifles creativity and entrepreneurism.
 Whereas in parts of the world where there isn’t an advanced healthcare system in place which is accessible to the masses, it’s not a threat at all, but pure opportunity – nothing to lose.

-It would be good if 2017 was the year of being brave.
+From the perspective of a medical communications agency, we think it would be good if 2017 was the year of being brave.

 “Remote and infrequent access to healthcare leads populations to find new and highly innovative routes around the problem by leveraging ubiquitous mobile infrastructure.”